To see information relevant to you please log in or Not you?

 Independent Trustee

-Steve is Chief Executive of PAN Governance LLP and former President of the Pensions Management Institute.
+Steve is Chief Executive of PAN Trustees UK, and former President of the Pensions Management Institute.
 The PAN Group provides trusteeship and governance services to all types of approved pension schemes.
-Prior to joining PAN, he held senior roles in pension consulting and asset management.
-Steve joined the Trustee Board in May 2015 and was appointed Chairman in February 2016.
-He is also chairman of the Valuation Committee.
+Before joining PAN, Steve held senior roles in pension consulting and asset management.
+He joined the Fund Trustee Board in May 2015 and was appointed Chair in February 2016.
+He is also chair of the Valuation Committee, which sits within the Defined Benefit Funding Committee.

 Fund administration